 Talk to your GP if you’ve noticed changes in how you think and feel that concern you.
 There may be an obvious cause for your feelings, such as trying to have a baby, or you may not know why you feel the way you do.
 It’s ok to seek help either way.

 Depending on their assessment you may be offered:

 - talking therapies, such as cognitive behavioural therapies

 - guidance on self-help therapies.

 Yes.
-Many women feel more vulnerable and anxious when they are pregnant.
-But if you haven’t experienced mental health problems before, try not to worry about becoming unwell after you conceive.
-Your midwife and the rest of your care team will ask you about your emotional wellbeing at all appointments through your pregnancy.
+Your midwife and the rest of your care team will ask you about your emotional wellbeing at all your routine antenatal appointments during your pregnancy.
 Be honest with them if you are having problems.